obedobedobed/TuxVsNvidia/README.md

 # TuxVsNvidia
 🎮 Game with pixel graphics made with Unity (Version 6000.2.5f1) by one developer

-Latest version v0.0.5:
+Latest version v0.1.0:
 - Gameplay where Tux destroying Nvidia
-- Random enemies spawning
+- Enemies spawning and attacks
 - Shotgun which shooting 5 bullets in random range

 🖥  Avaible on Windows and Linux